 Whilst most visitors to Stoke Newington head straight to Church Street, Stoke Newington’s High Street is also worthy of some time exploring the various restaurants, bars and independent shops

-Popular local favourites along Stokie’s High Street include classic British fish and chips at Sutton and Sons fish and chips; big as burgers at Stoke Bears or tasty Thai food at Yum Yum Thai (with a huge outdoor terrace).
+Popular local favourites along Stokie’s High Street include classic British fish and chips at Sutton and Sons fish and chips; big as burgers at Stoke Bears or tasty Thai food at Yum Yum Thai (see above).
 Many Turkish gozleme restaurants can also be found in this area of Stoke Newington as well as traditional Jewish Bagel shops.

 If you’ve heard of the Wetherspoon pub chain, did you know the oldest surviving Wetherspoon pub can be found in Stoke Newington?

 Whilst the Rochester Castle may not be the finest pub in the land, it is cheap and cheerful with a nice beer garden out back plus if you are visiting from overseas on a budget, the Rochester Castle (and other Wetherspoon pubs) all do very cheap food.
 Try their English breakfast fry-up for less than £5.

 - Best Stoke Newington pubs and bars

 - Things to do in Shoreditch, east London

 - The best Hackney Wick bars and breweries

 - Things to do in East London – travel guide

 - Walthamstow Village in London – a local’s guide

 - Top things to do in Brixton, South London